Dhabihah: Worldwide

 For the Food and Agriculture Organization of the United Nations and the Humane Society International, "the animals that are slaughtered according to kosher and halal should be securely restrained, particularly the head and neck, before cutting the throat" as "movements (during slaughter) results in a poor cut, bad bleeding, slow loss of consciousness, if at all, and pain."

 In Europe, the DIALREL project addressed religious slaughter issues by gathering and disseminating information and by encouraging dialogue between the spiritual and scientific communities.
 Funding for DIALREL was provided by The European Commission, and it began functioning in November 2006.
 DIALREL produced many fact sheets and ultimately published a final report in 2010, "Report on good and adverse practices – Animal welfare concerns in relation to slaughter practices from the viewpoint of veterinary sciences."

+This study concluded that Halal methods of slaughter were both more distressing and painful for the animals even under optimal conditions (and that conditions were rarely optimal in actual practice), and that it overall caused significantly more suffering than non-religious methods of slaughter.

 Certain Muslim and Jewish communities expressed frustration with the process of dialogue skewed for non-religious audiences.

 Research undertaken in 2010 by Meat & Livestock Australia on animal pain and distress concluded, "technologies available to alleviate such suffering overwhelmingly supports the use of pre-slaughter stunning".